What is Search Engine Optimization?

 How SEO works

 The world of SEO is full of so many different search engines, firms, opinions, and more.
 Google recommends one thing, Bing another, and then companies and message boards tell you not to believe it, and really the only way to rank is by doing this or that.
 SERPS, organic ranks, search marketing, algorithm updates, penalties, backlinks, colored hats, and more… it can get overwhelming to try to figure out how search engine optimization works, and where to even begin.
-Here at Creative California, we work hard to make what we do clear and easy to understand, so here’s our quick breakdown of how it all works.
+Here at Seattle SEO Now, we work hard to make what we do clear and easy to understand, so here’s our quick breakdown of how it all works.

 SEO has its foundation in links